omissis/zho/README.md

 This is a sample project used to learn how to create an operator using Zig and the kubernetes C client.

+⚠️ It is still a work in progress, so don't expect too much from it yet!

 ## Quickstart 🚀

 Well, kind of quick 😝